Expert Contributor: Pierre-Renauld Tremblay

 An offshoot of CNN, this digital news resource covers a variety of business and financial topics, ranging from stock markets and personal finances to small businesses and general business topics.
 An added bonus to cash-strapped students, all content on CNN Money is accessible free of charge.

 Offered in both print and digital formats, Entrepreneur Magazine is a great resource for students considering starting their own business.
 The publication covers the latest trends in areas of online businesses, franchising, starting and growing a business, helpful technologies, and marketing strategies.
-Students can save 80 percent off the cover price here.

 Though it’s easy to immediately think of an MBA when someone mentions business school, students studying business accounted for more than 20 percent of the total undergraduate population as of the 2011-2012 academic year.
 Use the resources below to make the most of this beneficial academic path.